- 1 Descanso Beach: Catalina Island, CA

 Gouverneur Beach: St. Barts

-Much like St.-Tropez, its soul sister across the Atlantic, this ultra-glamorous Caribbean hotspot sees nonstop action during the high season — think Maserati and Ferrari gridlock and endless parties full of vacationing supermodels — but it offers a surprisingly low-key vibe during the fall.
-While pretty much every beach on the island is a winner, Gouverneur is charmant in the extreme.
+Much like St.-Tropez, its soul sister across the Atlantic, this ultra-glamorous Caribbean hotspot sees nonstop action during the high season—think Maserati and Ferrari gridlock and endless parties full of vacationing supermodels—but it offers a surprisingly low-key vibe during the fall.
+While pretty much every beach on the island is a winner, Gouverneur is charmant to the extreme.
 Imagine a sensual curve of golden sand between two fetching rocky headlands and some of the clearest water you’ll ever see.
 There are no beach chairs or crowds, no restaurants or beach clubs, just pure, wild nature.
 When it’s time to rejoin society, lay your head down in a Christian Liaigre–designed suite at Le Sereno, with its prime location on Grand Cul-de-Sac Beach, right near the buzzy bar and restaurant scene in Gustavia.

 Playa Grande: Costa Rica